fosslight/hub-guide-en/menu/3_oss.md

         - If you select the OSS to be merged, name and nicknames of the OSS to be deleted will be add as nicknames of the OSS to be merged.

-#### Update information for each OSS version at once
+### Update information for each OSS version at once
+{: .specific-title}
-If multiple versions are registered in OSS, information for each version is updated at once.
+- If multiple versions are registered in OSS, information for each version is updated at once.
 Click the **Sync** button at the upper right.
 ![OSS_SYNC](images/2_oss_sync.PNG)
-- (1) Select the OSS version to be modified.
+    1. Select the OSS version to be modified.
         - Versions that already have the same OSS information are grayed out and cannot be selected.
-- (2) Select the OSS information to be modified.
+    2. Select the OSS information to be modified.
 Information is updated only for checked items.
         - The information displayed is the OSS information of the corresponding version of the row selected in (1).
-- (3) Comment field.
+    3. Comment field.
         - When you click OK, the comment entered in the OSS version to be modified selected in (1) is added.

+### Project
+{: .specific-title}
+- You can check the project information where the OSS has been used.